“How can I have more interesting conversations? I get stuck in small talk and bore people and myself”

 - If you get stuck talking about economics, ask “What would you do if you had an unlimited amount of money?”

+If you’re an introvert like me, you probably don’t like small talk.
 If it turns out that you have an interest in common, the conversation gets more interesting for both of you.
 If they don’t seem interested, you can try with another interest at a later point in your conversation.
 You might come across mutual interests more often than you think.

 They: “How was your weekend?”